Conservation Standards Projects On Indigenous Land And Water

 Photo Credit: Maui Nui Makai Network

-The interim Community of Practice – Indigenous CS projects and CS projects on Indigenous Land and Waters leaders are:
+The Community of Practice – Conservation Standards Projects on Indigenous Lands and Waters Coordinating Committee

 Frank Weisenberger